Chapter 25 BWV 26 Ach wie flüchtig ach wie nichtig

 Certainly it could be argued that he did not absorb uncritically the 'all is ephemeral' premise of this cantata.
 He lived quite comfortably.
 His last years were spent ensuring that his greatest masterpieces (e.g. Art of Fugue, Mass in B minor) were presented so as to survive beyond his lifetime.
 His great and well-attested enthusiasm for both teaching and composing indicates his ability to rise above personal tragedy and look optimistically towards the future.
 This was, after all, an individual who was orphaned at ten and widowed with young children in his thirties but who still made of himself an organ authority, adept composer and performing virtuoso before he was out of his teens!
 Bach must have been an exceedingly positive and determined human being!

-Certainly, a belief in a positive afterlife may have been helpful to him.
+Certainly, a belief in a positive afterlife would have been helpful to him.
 But there is little in what we know of his life and music to indicate any fatalistic or pessimistic streak in his core faith.
-And it does seem that he may have been one of the first European composers who actively sought to ensure that at least some of his music survived beyond him.
+And it does seem that he may have been one of the first European composers who actively sought to ensure that at least some of his music survived beyond him; although whether he thought that survival was to be on earth or in heaven (or both) we can only speculate.

 Furthermore, one finds these positive attributes leaping out from his music more often than not.
 Despite the fatalistic theme, nowhere in this work do we find the tragic inevitability of torment that is expressed, for example, in one movement from C 20 (chapter 2).
 Schweitzer describes the alto aria from that work as 'quite excessive' (vol 2, p196).
 'Nowhere else in music' he continues, 'has the painful writhing of a body been so realistically depicted' (ibid p196).